apmmer/FastAuthService/README.md

 - **Protection Against Web Vulnerabilities**: Safeguards in place to prevent XSS attacks and SQL injections.
 - **Well-Structured Project**: The project adheres to best practices in code organization and module separation.
 - **Fully Documented Code**: All classes, methods, and functions are documented.
-- **Comprehensive Package Documentation**: All packages have README files that explain their purpose, structure, and usage.
+- **Comprehensive Package Documentation**: All packages have *doc.go* file that explain their purpose, structure, and usage.

 ### To Do :construction: